ErrorxCode/EasyInsta/README.md

 # EasyInsta
 An library through which you can use instagram programatically.
 You can say that this is a well optimize, will featured java wrapper of Instagram private API.
 You can send direct messages, add stories, post photos, scrap profiles and can do many more things with this library.

 Disclaimer ⚠: This API is private.
 Means that instagram has not documented or allowed others to use this API.
-If you are using this API then instagram can ban your account. **Developer will not be responsible for anything happend to your account**.
+If you are using this API then instagram can ban your account. **Developers will not be responsible for anything happend to your account**.

 ![Banner](https://i.ytimg.com/vi/jhTuFxpzevI/maxresdefault.jpg)